Daith Piercing Prices - How Much Does A Daith Piercing Cost?

-Because of the complexity of the daith piercing, and the specialist needle needed to perform the procedure, using a seasoned piercer is of even more importance.
+Because of the complexity of the daith piercing, and the specialist needle needed to perform the procedure, using an accomplished piercer is of even more importance.

 However, it is necessary to mention that a less experienced piercer under the guidance and supervision of an experienced piercer could be a possible way to go if you're looking to save a few bucks.
 They will cost less, but you will still be under the eyes of someone who can step in and help at any moment.

 In summary, if you go to a less experienced piercer, you will pay less, and possibly come out of the shop unscathed and with a good daith - but is it worth that risk?

 Where you go to get your piercing can also dictate the price of your new daith.
 If the studio you decide to go to is in a popular spot, with plenty of exposure, they will likely charge more than a lesser known studio.

 These large, popular shops know they can rely on their reputation to draw in new customers who are willing to pay the premium they're asking for, and so they don't need to lower their prices to gain additional custom.

 Like going to a well-experienced piercer, going to a reputable studio is a near enough safe bet as they wouldn't usually let anyone who is not proficient enough, work at their establishment.
 They have a name and reputation to maintain!

 However, do not let this deter you from going to a lesser-known piercing shop in a small town to get your daith piercing.